-- Updates to the trip information used to generate evaporative activity to be consistent with the new engine start and soak distributions based on the telematics data; this will likely require modification to the MOVES code as well as updates to the default database; - Incorporation of existing data from a recent CRC study41 that provided local data for hourly speeds and VMT distributions by MOVES source use types--this data could be summarized nationally to update the MOVES default distributions;
+- Updates to the trip information used to generate evaporative activity to be consistent with the new engine start and soak distributions based on the telematics data; this will likely require modification to the MOVES code as well as updates to the default database; - Incorporation of existing data from sources such as a CRC study42 that provided local data for hourly speeds and VMT distributions by MOVES source use types--this data could be summarized nationally to update the MOVES default distributions;

-- Updated real-world highway driving cycles and operating mode distributions, including incorporating ramp activity into the default highway driving cycles and accounting for grade; - Additional instrumented vehicle data from a wider sample of heavy-duty vehicles to better characterize off-network behavior including vehicle starts and soaks; - Improved information on truck hotelling durations, locations and temporal distributions, particularly extended engine idling and APU use; - VSP/STP adjustments for road grade and vehicle load; - Better data on activity changes with age, such as mileage accumulation rates, start activity and soak distributions.
-Telematics will provide important insights here, but gathering representative data for the oldest vehicles in the fleet will continue to be a challenge; - Updated estimates of vehicle scrappage rates used to project vehicle age distributions; - Updated air conditioning system usage, penetration and failure rates; - Finer vehicle type distinctions in temporal activity and road type distributions;
+- Updated real-world highway driving cycles and operating mode distributions, including incorporating ramp activity into the default highway driving cycles and accounting for grade; - Additional instrumented vehicle data from a wider sample of heavy-duty vehicles to better characterize off-network behavior including vehicle starts and soaks; - Improved information on truck hotelling durations, locations and temporal distributions, and variation in operating modes for different vehicle fuel types and technologies; - VSP/STP adjustments for road grade and vehicle load; - Better data on activity changes with age, such as mileage accumulation rates, start activity and soak distributions.
+Telematics will provide important insights here, but gathering representative data for the oldest vehicles in the fleet will continue to be a challenge; - Updated estimates of vehicle scrappage rates used to project vehicle age distributions; - Updated air conditioning system usage, penetration and failure rates; - Finer vehicle type distinctions in temporal activity and road type distributions; - Information on shifts in vehicle activity patterns with population shifts to electric, shared, connected and automated vehicles.